xinthink/auto-data-class/README.md

 }
 ```

-Similar to [AutoValue], it's convenient to write factory methods or derived properties to access the generated code.
+Just like how you'll use [AutoValue], it's convenient to write factory methods or derived properties to access the generated code.

 ```kotlin
 @DataClass interface Address {